27 March 2018

 Avoiding eating your own body weight in chocolate over Easter weekend can be tricky.
 Cue Lotty, Barrecore Instructor and our favourite food blogger.
-Her healthy recipe still contains chocolate (so you can get your fix) but the raw caramel is made from Medjool dates and these eggs are full of organic peanut butter!
+Her healthy and protein packed recipe still contains chocolate (so you can get your fix) but the raw caramel is made from Medjool dates and these eggs are full of organic peanut butter!
 With a four day weekend, you've got plenty of time to hit the kitchen and get making.

 1. The first step is to make the date caramel centre.
 All you need to do is combine your Medjool dates and the water in a food processor and mix until a date paste is formed.
 You may need to scrape down the sides of the blender a few times to get a good consistency.
 Then, using your hands, form the mixture into 10 small balls and place in the freezer for at least 30 minutes so they become firm.

 2. Next you need to make your peanut butter dough.
 In a bowl, blend your nut butter with the ground almonds and maple syrup and stir thoroughly to make a thick dough.
 Once your caramel balls have set, using your hands, wrap the peanut dough around the caramel ball and form into an eggshape (e photograph for reference) and again you need to place these in the freezer for at least 30 mins so they become firm.